ma9dalen8/abgabe5_Fischer/README.md

     Using the Update button, after checking one Object, loads the coordinates to an textarea so they can be changed.
 Afterwards they are updated in the database.</p>

 <h2>Getting Started</h2>
 <p> I used npm express and Mongodb for that project.
-Installing the server, set the main page to "mainIndex.html" and the start scripts to "node start.js"
+After initiating the server, set the main page to "mainIndex.html" and the start scripts to "node start.js"
     <br/><strong>Packages</strong><br/>
     npm install --express<br/>
     npm install --mongodb<br/>